 Over this weekend, I spent a fair amount of time moving up and down the ladder, arranging lights on our trees.
 I managed to stay focused enough to avoid any terrible falls, but the thought did cross my mind that the concept of a ‘ladder’ is useful to my patients.
 Clinical care, especially that which involves substance-use disorders, can be compared to a wooden ladder.
 Some forms of care are intense, regimented, and involve multidisciplinary teams (i.e. rehab).
 Others are more fluid, free, and less-structured (i.e. classical outpatient therapy).

 In working with patients, we often discuss the concept of ‘treatment matching.’
 This process, designed by the American Society of Addiction Medicine, involves identifying multiple focus areas for each person where clinical needs are warranted.
 For example, a person may be struggling with mental health problems and a difficult recovery environment.
 Another patient may be highly motivated for care but need medically supervised detoxification from alcohol.
-It is my job to work with patients to help ‘match’ their needs with appropriate services.
+It is my job to work with patients to help ‘match’ their needs with appropriate services and help with alcoholism and drug addiction.
 We work over time for them to move up and down the ladder of medical care.

 The highest rungs of the ladder are described as ‘medically managed’ or ‘medically monitored.’
 An example of this is CeDAR (University of Colorado Hospital – Center for Dependency, Addiction, and Rehabilitation), where there is 24/7 nursing and physician support, full-time housing, and multiple staff from different fields.
 This is usually required for complex patients with psychiatric, medical, and basic stability needs.